Kotlin/kotlinx.coroutines/docs/flow.md

 `flow { ... }` builder from inside of `try/catch` block.
 This guarantees that a collector throwing an exception can always catch it using `try/catch` as in the previous example.

-Emitter can use [catch] operator that preserves this exception transparency and allows encapsulation of its exception handling.
+The emitter can use [catch] operator that preserves this exception transparency and allows encapsulation of its exception handling.
 The body of the `catch` operator can analyze an exception and react to it in different ways depending on which exception was caught:

-* Exceptions can be rethrow using `throw`.
+* Exceptions can be rethrown using `throw`.
 * Exceptions can be turned into emission of values using [emit][FlowCollector.emit] from the body of [catch].
 * Exceptions can be ignored, logged, or processed by some other code.